SoftUni-Internal/interactive-content/EN/01-Data-Definition-And-Data-Types/04-Table-Customization.md

 `id` INT AUTO_INCREMENT PRIMARY KEY // Auto-Increment PRIMARY KEY
 ```

-When auto-increment is enabled the value of the id field will be generated automatically when a new record is inserted.
+When auto-increment is enabled, the value of the "id" field will be generated automatically when a new record is inserted.

-The default value for AUTO_INCREMENT is 1.
+The default value for `AUTO_INCREMENT` is **1**.

 It will increase by 1 for each subsequent record.